KYVENetwork/docs/docs/validators/protocol_nodes/pools/archway/run_archway_node.md

 ```

 :::caution
-**ATTENTION**: To be able to perform upgrades automatically, it is recommended to use the <strong>cosmovisor</strong>.
+To be able to perform upgrades automatically, it is recommended to use the <strong>cosmovisor</strong>.
 How to set it up can be found [here](https://docs.archway.io/validators/running-a-node/cosmovisor).
 :::

 To start the Archway node with the cosmovisor, run: